Lake Toba, Sumatra, Indonesia

 Lake Toba: The Supervolcano Caldera and Batak Heartland

-Samosir Island and the Batak Culture
+Samosir Island and Batak Culture

 Where to Eat